ascholerChemeketa/armTutorial/_sources/Objects/JumpTables.rst

 the jump table if filled with the correct addresses.

 This approach is used in many places where such flexibility is needed.
-Processors use this technique to handle exceptions - they automatically load a value stored at a known address and then branch to the location named by that value.
-The operating system or program running on the hardware has the responsibility for providing code to handle such exceptions and making sure that the address of their functions are loaded into the correct locations in the jump table.
-It is also used to implment virtual function calls.
+Processors use this technique to handle exceptions - each particular kind of exception will automatically look at a different address to find the address of the exception handler to call.
+The operating system or program running on the hardware has the responsibility for providing code to handle such exceptions and making sure that the address of their functions are loaded into the correct locations in the exception jump table.

+Jump tables are also used to implment virtual function calls.